President Biden expected to announce up to $10K in loan forgiveness

 John Della Volpe, who worked as a consultant on Biden’s campaign and is the director of polling at the Harvard Kennedy School Institute of Politics, said the particulars of Biden’s announcement were less important than the decision itself.

 “It’s about trust in politics, in government, in our system.
-It’s also about trust in the individual, which in this case is President Biden.”
+It’s also about trust in the individual, which in this case is President Biden," Della Volpe said.

 Combined with fears about expanding abortion restrictions and Trump’s reemergence on the political scene, Della Volpe said student debt forgiveness “adds an additional tailwind to an already improving position with young people.”